sap-tutorials/Tutorials/tutorials/hcp-deploy-mobile-web-app/hcp-deploy-mobile-web-app.md

     ![mob1-3_4.png](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-deploy-mobile-web-app/mob1-3_4.png)

-5. Because there is a restriction for the names of HTML applications which can be deployed on SAP HANA Cloud Platform (only lower-case alphanumeric characters are allowed) the application name is converted to lower-case letters.
-Enter the version number **1.0.0** and check on **Activate** box.
+5. Because all HTML application names on HCP are lower case, the application name will be converted (if required) to lower-case letters.
+Check the **Connect to the SAP HANA Cloud Platform Git repository...** checkbox, verify the version number is **1.0.0** and the **Activate** check box is marked.
 Click on **Deploy**.

     ![mob1-3_5.png](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-deploy-mobile-web-app/mob1-3_5.png)